Vietnam Journal: Later series, collections, and reprints

-The comic was later revived as a monthly full-page strip from 2002 to 2006 by Gallery magazine.
+Vietnam Journal was revived as a monthly full-page strip from 2002 to 2006 by Gallery magazine.

-Vietnam Journal collections were re-issued by iBooks in 2004, and were nominated for a 2004 Harvey Award for Best Domestic Reprint Project.
+Vietnam Journal collections were re-issued by iBooks in 2004.

 The entire Vietnam Journal series was re-published in graphic novel form through Transfuzion Publishing in 2011 (and later republished by Caliber Comics in 2017–2019).

+Vietnam Journal: Series Two, featuring all-new material by Lomax, was published for 15 issues by Caliber Comics starting in 2017.